 Halmos College is housed in three locations on the Fort Lauderdale/Davie campus.
 The Department of Biological Sciences is housed in the Parker Building.
 These graduate students conduct research in this building as well as research laboratories housed at the Oceanographic Campus.
 The Mailman-Hollywood Building houses the Department of Conflict Resolution Studies, the Department of Humanities and Politics, and the Department of Communication, Media, and the Arts.
 The Don Taft University Center houses the Performing and Visual Arts Wing.
-This wing includes two theatres, art and dance studios, orchestra and choral rooms, and scene and costume shops.
+This wing includes two theatres, art and dance studios, orchestra and choral rooms, and scene and costume shops, all a part of the Department of Communication, Media, and the Arts.